unicode-org/cldr/docs/ldml/tr35-general.md

 ### 16.3 <a name="case_compound_units" href="#case_compound_units">Deriving the Case of Unit Components</a>

-The `deriveComponent[@feature="plural"]` data provides information for how to derive the plural category for each of the atomic units, from the plural category of the whole compound and the structure of the compound.
+The `deriveComponent[@feature="case"]` data provides information for how to derive the grammatical case for each of the atomic units, from the grammatical case of the whole compound and the structure of the compound.
 The `attributeValues` of value0 and value1 are: `compound` (=the grammatical case of the compound), or one of the valid grammatical case values for the language.

 Example: